How to Help a Demerol Addict

 Behavioral therapy engages the individual and encourages him or her to address maladaptive behaviors associated with drug use.
 It teaches recognition of problems and triggers and how to develop effective coping skills to address them.

-Therapy, as provided by various addiction treatment counselors and therapists, is available as part of both inpatient and outpatient treatment programs.
+A concoction of different therapy methods, as provided by various addiction treatment counselors and therapists, is available as part of both inpatient and outpatient treatment programs.

 Treatment courses depend on the individual’s level of addiction and physical and mental well-being.
 A healthcare provider can help you navigate your options.